Kidney transplantation: In the U.S. health system

 Transplant recipients must take immunosuppressive anti-rejection drugs for as long as the transplanted kidney functions.
 The routine immunosuppressives are tacrolimus (Prograf), mycophenolate (Cellcept), and prednisolone; these drugs cost US$1,500 per month.
-In 1999 the United States Congress passed a law that restricts Medicare from paying for more than three years for these drugs unless the patient is otherwise Medicare-eligible.
-Transplant programs may not transplant a patient unless the patient has a reasonable plan to pay for medication after Medicare coverage expires; however, patients are almost never turned down for financial reasons alone.
+In 1999, the United States Congress passed a law that restricts Medicare from paying for more than three years for these drugs unless the patient is otherwise Medicare-eligible.
+Transplant programs may not transplant a patient unless the patient has a reasonable plan to pay for medication after Medicare coverage expires; however, patients are rarely turned down for financial reasons alone.
 Half of end-stage renal disease patients only have Medicare coverage.
 This provision was repealed in December 2020; the repeal will come into effect on January 1, 2023.
 People who were on Medicare, or who had applied for Medicare at the time of their procedure, will have lifetime coverage of post-transplant drugs.

 The United Network for Organ Sharing, which oversees the organ transplants in the United States, allows transplant candidates to register at two or more transplant centers, a practice known as 'multiple listing'.
 The practice has been shown to be effective in mitigating the dramatic geographic disparity in the waiting time for organ transplants, particularly for patients residing in high-demand regions such as Boston.
 The practice of multiple-listing has also been endorsed by medical practitioners.